ibm-cloud-docs/EventStreams/messagehub124.md

     * Same access as producer plus
     * Writer role on transaction ID resource type and transaction ID resource
     * Reader role on group resource type and group ID resource

-* If you want a user to be able to be a consumer (no consumer group), assign the following:
-    * Reader role on the cluster resource type
-    * Reader role on each topic resource type and topic name resource

 * If you want a user to be able to be a consumer with consumer group, assign the following:
     * Same access as consumer (no group)